varnish/Varnish-Book/varnish_book.rst

    Remember that there is a built-in VCL.
    **If your own VCL code does not reach a return statement, the built-in VCL subroutine is executed after yours.**
-   If you just need a little modification of a subroutine, you can use the code from ``builtin.vcl`` as a template.
+   If you just need a little modification of a subroutine, you can use the code from  ``{varnish-source-code}/bin/varnishd/builtin.vcl`` as a template.

 VCL Built-in Subroutines
 ========================